mathigon/textbooks/content/polygons-and-polyhedra/content.md

     x-picker.list
       .item.md The opposite sides are [congruent](gloss:congruent).
-      .item(data-error="parall-error-1") The internal angles are always less that 90°.
+      .item(data-error="parall-error-1") The internal angles are always less than 90°.
       .item.md(data-error="parall-error-2") The diagonals [bisect](gloss:angle-bisector) the internal angles.
       .item The opposite angles are congruent.
       .item(data-error="parall-error-3") Both diagonals are congruent.